 Diapers are a very important commodity to keep in mind because they’re going to be the entire “cleaning operation” behind traveling with your child.
 You need to have diapers for around every single hour you’re going to be traveling – so if you’re going on a 7-hour flight, your child needs to have 7 diapers readily available.
-Pack a few extra, just in case you run into any sort of delays; one of the most important things many people forget about are the need for “overnight diapers”.
+Pack a few extra, just in case you run into any sort of delays; one of the most important things many people forget about is the need for “overnight diapers”.

 Overnight diapers are essentially a lifesaver of sorts, as they have the ability to completely absorb any liquids within a 12-hour span.
-Not only will this help you cut down on the amount of diapers you’re packing (and when all is said and done, you want to have a reasonable number of diapers, but never bring too many), but it will also save money and time as well.
+Not only will this help you cut down on the number of diapers you’re packing (and when all is said and done, you want to have a reasonable number of diapers, but never bring too many), but it will also save money and time as well.

 If you’re thinking of swimming diapers and the daily diaper count for a vacation, most people would say they were good with two swimming diapers and 4-5 of the regular variety.
 You also want to pack plastic bags to store the dirty diapers in, as well as clothes and blankets (get bags that are sized differently).

 Diaper bags are always going to be bulky in a sense, and that’s why a lot of people are looking to get into the habit of using “backpack diaper bags”.
 These are diaper bags that merely look like backpacks, making it a little easier to carry them around the entire day.
 You need a bag to keep all of your diapers in, so you may as well travel in comfort.
 Some useful things to keep inside of your diaper bag would be:

 - Extra baby clothes